MCP setupIncluded on every plan

 Final closure review

-Use MegaLens at the end to check what still feels unresolved before the host IDE makes the final call.
+Use MegaLens at the end to check what still feels unresolved before your IDE makes the final call.

 Sharper workflow.
 Less waste.

-Under a few dollars for meaningful planning or audit work can be negligible next to shipping mistakes.
-External audits can cost $2000+.
+A few dollars for meaningful planning or audit work is negligible next to shipping mistakes.
+External audits can cost $2,000+.